SCOREC/latex-guide/README.md

 on the methods that have worked well for SCOREC people.

-To begin the actualy guide, open
+To read the actual guide, click here:

 [Home](Home.md)